trolando/sylvan/README.md

 Sylvan is developed (&copy; 2011-2014) by the [Formal Methods and Tools](http://fmt.ewi.utwente.nl/) group at the University of Twente as part of the MaDriD project, which is funded by NWO.
 Sylvan is licensed with the Apache 2.0 license.

 You can contact the main author of Sylvan at <t.vandijk@utwente.nl>.
+Please let us know if you use Sylvan in your projects.

+Sylvan is available at: https://github.com/utwente-fmt/sylvan
 Java/JNI bindings: https://github.com/trolando/jsylvan
 Haskell bindings: https://github.com/adamwalker/sylvan-haskell